Country Guide

 Additionally, Austria has entered into numerous social security treaties with various countries to prevent the payment of double social security premiums or non-insurance (see here)

 To ensure your employees remain compliant with these treaties, they must possess a valid A1 certificate (if traveling from another EU country to Austria) or a Certificate of Coverage (CoC) (if traveling from a country outside the EU).
+For WorkFlex users, the certificate is issued automatically after a trip request is submitted.
+Discover our solution for efficient social security risk mitigation here.

 Tax compliance